-Convert your Instagram to a business account via the settings option.
+The first of our Instagram Top Tips is to convert your Instagram to a business account via the settings option.
 This opens more options for a business, better targeted reach, advertising, and insights into your Instagram activity.

 Via Facebook connect your Business Facebook page to your Business Instagram account if you have a Facebook page.
 Do it now.